The most recent version of this page lives here.

-Scroll down the page for the Basic Women’s Hot Weather Packlist (Tropical/Beach/South East Asia)
+Scroll down the page for the Basic Women’s Cold Weather Packlist (Spring/Fall in Europe)

 See the Tech, Toiletries, and Other page for non-clothing items and this page for the Men’s Packlist.

 - If David and I are traveling together, I pack a change of clothes into his bag and put one in mine.
 That way, if one bag goes missing, we each have something.